Kedric Golston: Regular season

+Playoffs

+Coaching career

+Golston was a defensive staff intern for the Virginia Tech Hokies in 2021.
+He worked as an assistant coach at Gonzaga College High School in 2023 and was named head coach at Stone Bridge High School in 2024.

 Personal life

 When he was in first grade, Golston's mother was murdered in a robbery.
 He moved from his home in South Carolina to live with his father and stepmother outside Atlanta, Georgia after his maternal grandparents declined to take him in.
-Golston and his wife, Christal, have two children, Tori and Kedric II.
+Golston and his wife, Christal, have three children, Tori, Kaden, and Kedric II.
 Tori has become successful child model who has appeared in Macy's billboards in Times Square and in advertisements for Target, Toys "R" Us, and Linens 'n Things.
 Golston is a Christian.

 Golston participated in the NFL's business management and entrepreneurial programs at the Harvard Business School and Wharton School of the University of Pennsylvania, which prepared players for their post-season playing careers.
 He and his wife now own and run their own real estate company based out of Ashburn, Virginia.
 Golston also co-owns and runs a Pilates studio in Ashburn, along with former Redskins teammate, Lorenzo Alexander.